ls1intum/theia-deployment/README.md

 ## Certificate System

-Theia creates a new URI for each session<>plugin combination in the namespace of `*.webview.instance.theia.artemis.cit.tum.de`.
-Thus, a wildcard certificate is required granting the server the authority to securely handle this namespace.
+Theia creates a new URI for each session<>plugin combination.
+For different environments, wildcard certificates are required:

+- **Production**: `*.webview.instance.theia.artemis.cit.tum.de`
+- **Staging**: `*.webview.instance.theia-staging.artemis.cit.tum.de`
+- **Test1**: `*.webview.instance.test1.theia-test.artemis.cit.tum.de`

+### TUM Specific Instructions

 Our certificates are externally signed by RBG and cannot be renewed nor used by the regular K8s `cert-manager` - we disable it using `ingress.certManagerAnnotations: false` in the helm values.

+1. Create a certificate request at harica.gr
+    - You need to request a wildcard certificate for the base domain you intend to use e.g. `*.theia.artemis.cit.tum.de`
+    - Make sure to note down the passphrase and download the private key
+2. Request Approval from RBG via mail
-### Install the *.webview... certificate from TUM
+3. Once approved, download the certificate files from harica.gr in PEM fullchain format

-1. Import certificate as secret
+4. Decrypt the privatekey using the passphrase provided during request

     ```bash
+    openssl rsa -in theia.artemis.cit.tum.de.key.pem -out theia.artemis.cit.tum.de.key
+    ```

+5. Add the certificate and key to your the github environment secrets as described above

+Alternatively, you can also Manually Add the certificate to your cluster:

+```bash
 k create secret tls static-theia-cert --cert=./wildcard-webview-cert/__webview_instance_theia_artemis_cit_tum_de.pem --key=./wildcard-webview-cert/wildcard_webview_instance_theia_artemis_cit_tum_de.key
 ```

-2. Make sure to set the `hosts.allWildcardInstances` and `ingress.instances.allWildcardSecretNames` accordingly.

 ## Add Keycloak Client Scopes